 CHEM 332: Inorganic Chemistry II

-An introduction to transition metal chemistry including coordination geometry and stereochemistry, ligand field theory, and spectroscopic, magnetic and thermodynamic properties of inorganic compounds.
-The laboratory work includes experiments on the preparation and characterization of transition metal compounds.
+An introduction to transition metal chemistry including molecular symmetry coordination chemistry, electronic structure and properties of d-metal complexes, characterization techniques in inorganic chemistry and organometallic chemistry of the d-block.
+The laboratory work includes experiments on the preparation, characterization and applications of transition metal compounds.

 CHEM 450: Selected Topics in Organic Chemistry